geokit/geokit-rails/README.markdown

 - A before_filter helper to geocoder the user's location based on IP address, and retain the location in a cookie.
 - Geocoding from multiple providers.
 It provides a fail-over mechanism, in case your input fails to geocode in one service.
-Geocoding is provided buy the Geokit gem, which you must have installed
+Geocoding is provided by the Geokit gem, which you must have installed

 The goal of this plugin is to provide the common functionality for location-oriented